zonca/cheapandfair-template/index-cmb.md

 ---
-title: Dataset: Cosmic Microwave Background Simulations cmb
+title: Dataset - Cosmic Microwave Background Simulations cmb
 author: Author Name
 description: Maps in FITS format and HEALPix pixelization and map preview in jpg format for the cmb component
 date_created: 2024-09-12